 1½ cups arborio rice

-½ cup freshly grated Parmesan cheese, plus more for serving
+½ cup freshly grated Parmesan, plus more for serving

 ½ cup pecans, roasted

 1. In a medium saucepan, bring the vegetable stock for risotto to a boil over moderate heat.
 Reduce the heat to low and keep the stock hot.

-2. In a medium saucepan, heat 2 tbsp olive oil and the onion.
-Add the rice and and cook over medium heat, stirring with a wooden spoon, until the onions are translucent, about 3 minutes.
+2. In a medium saucepan, heat 2 tablespoons olive oil and the onion.
+Add the rice and cook over medium heat, stirring with a wooden spoon, until the onions are translucent, about 3 minutes.
 Add the wine and stir for another minute.
 Immediately stir in 1 cup of the hot stock and cook, stirring constantly, until all of the liquid has been absorbed, about 2 minutes.

-3. Reduce the heat to moderate and gradually add 3 more cups of the hot stock, 1 cup at a time, stirring and cooking until each cup is almost absorbed before adding the next, about 15 minutes.
-Stir in the pumpkin puree.
+3. Reduce the heat to moderate and add 3 more cups of the hot stock, 1 cup at a time, stirring and cooking until each cup is almost absorbed before adding the next, about 15 minutes.
+Stir in the pumpkin purée.
 Continue adding the remaining 2 cups stock, 1 cup at a time, stirring and cooking as above, until the rice is tender, about 10 minutes longer.
 The risotto will be quite loose.

-4. Spoon the risotto into six warmed soup plates and sprinkle in Parmesan and pecans and serve immediately.
+4. Spoon the risotto into 6 warmed soup plates, sprinkle in Parmesan and pecans, and serve immediately.